This statement addresses collection, use and security of and access to information that may be obtained through use of the mn.gov/admin.

 Privacy Statement Disclaimer Security Statement Linking Policy Accessibility

-MN.gov/Admin staff members will evaluate each requested link based upon the following criteria:
+Staff members responsible for maintaining mn.gov/admin will evaluate each requested link based upon the following criteria:

 The suggested website must either be a state or local government agency/quasi-agency or non-profit entity, or must provide information related to state or local government or other statewide interest.
 Commercial websites will not be considered unless they provide significant information or services of a statewide interest or are in partnership with a state entity.